MariaWaleskaOliver/SkylineRepository-/index.md

 ![net1](https://user-images.githubusercontent.com/102097554/178344449-5d542aea-ef1a-43f6-99cb-7f790a6deb50.png)

-The image below was one of the prototypes I made with my group for a website where the user could search about colleges and get to know more details about them.
+The images below was one of the prototypes I made with my group for a website where the user could search about colleges and get to know more details about them.
 .
 ![image](https://user-images.githubusercontent.com/102097554/178468946-a897dc8f-e09c-4ef8-88f1-b1226433f071.png)